Your Probiotic is Missing a Key Ingredient

 The product of bad bacteria and bad fungi, digestive plaque lines your gut and functions as a protective barrier for those bad microbes.
 And it’s something that no amount of good bacteria can eliminate on its own, but rather requires good fungi as well as good bacteria, plus an enzyme capable of breaking down plaque.

 Finding no probiotics on the market that could address those issues, Dr.Ghannoum created BIOHM, a suite of probiotics specifically engineered to address the gut’s total microbiome of bacteria and fungi.
-Based on a decade of his research studying the DNA of the microbiome, he also created a suite of microbiome tests, including the BIOHM Gut Report Kit— the most comprehensive gut analysis that’s ever been available to consumers, and the BIOHM Candida Report, which allows people to get specific insights into the Candida species and levels present in their digestive systems.
+Based on a decade of his research studying the DNA of the microbiome, he also created a suite of microbiome tests, including the BIOHM Gut Test Kit— the most comprehensive gut analysis that’s ever been available to consumers.

 So what can you do to optimize your total microbiome?